-Home > pages > dads-recipe-book > Marble Matzoh Crunch
+Home > pages > stevens-recipe-book > Marble Matzoh Crunch

 6 slices matzoh

 1 cup (2 sticks) unsalted butter or kosher for Passover margarine

 2 generous cups finely chopped bittersweet chocolate or semi-sweet chocolate chips (about 12 ounces)